 Normally, when you have a dual structure with the family owning the majority of the voting shares, you don’t see this kind of public family dispute in this type of situation.
 I’m very surprised that what’s going on within the family has spilled over into the public forum.

-At Milosevic Fiske LLP, our team of Toronto litigation lawyers regularly represent clients in complex commercial litigation matters including shareholder disputes, partnership disputes, contract disputes and appeals.
+At Milosevic & Associates, our team of Toronto litigation lawyers regularly represent clients in complex commercial litigation matters including shareholder disputes, partnership disputes, contract disputes and appeals.
 We are exceptionally experienced in advising directors, officers, and shareholders of corporations across a variety of industries.
 We help clients find a swift and effective resolution for these issues to mitigate potential damage to a company’s continued growth and success.
 Over the years, our team of exceptional litigators has seen it all and has successfully advocated for our client’s rights.
 Our impressive track record speaks for itself.
 Call us at 416-916-1387 or contact us online to schedule a consultation.